MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-endpoints-planning-guide.md

   If you use GPOs, then using this tool is a valuable first step.

-  For more information, go to [Group Policy Analytics in Endpoint Manager](../../intune/configuration/group-policy-analytics.md).
+  For more information, go to [Group Policy Analytics in Intune](../../intune/configuration/group-policy-analytics.md).

 - **[Settings catalog](../../intune/configuration/settings-catalog.md)**: See all the settings available in Intune, and create, configure, & deploy a policy using these settings.
 [Tasks you can complete using the Settings Catalog in Intune](../../intune/configuration/settings-catalog-common-features.md) may also be a good resource.
 If you create GPOs, then the settings catalog is a natural transition to cloud-native endpoint configuration.

   When combined with [Group Policy Analytics](../../intune/configuration/group-policy-analytics.md), you can deploy the policies you used on-premises to your cloud-native endpoints.

-  For more information, go to [Settings catalog in Endpoint Manager](../../intune/configuration/settings-catalog.md).
+  For more information, go to [Settings catalog in Intune](../../intune/configuration/settings-catalog.md).

 - **[Administrative templates](../../intune/configuration/administrative-templates-windows.md)**: These templates are similar to the ADMX templates used on-premises, and are built in to Intune.
 You don't download them.
 These templates include many settings that control features in Microsoft Edge, Internet Explorer, Microsoft Office apps, remote desktop, OneDrive, passwords, PINs, and more.

   If you use administrative templates on-premises, then using them in Intune is a natural transition.

-  For more information, go to [Administrative templates in Endpoint Manager](../../intune/configuration/administrative-templates-windows.md).
+  For more information, go to [Administrative templates in Intune](../../intune/configuration/administrative-templates-windows.md).

   You can also ingest an existing set of ADMX policies for Win32 and Desktop Bridge apps.
 For more information, go to: